 ABOUT THE EDITIONS

-The editions are printed letterpress on a Heidelberg Cylinder, with two colors on the title, introduction and chapter pages.
-Chapters openings include a halftone image which is printed letterpress with the text.
+The text pages are set in digital Monotype Bell, and the editions are printed letterpress on a Heidelberg Cylinder by Joel Benson in Vallejo, California.
+The text is printed with two colors on the title, introduction and chapter pages, and chapter openings include a halftone image which is printed letterpress with the text.

 The Stepford Wives Art Show